• Skip to primary navigation

 Lemon Cream Cheese Puff Pastry Braid

-Peach mango pie Jollibee-style takes two of summer’s favourite fruits and puts them together into one delicious, mouthwatering treat.
-Perfect for snack or merienda, picnics, with coffee or tea.
+Peach mango pie Jollibee-style takes two of summer’s favorite fruits and puts them together into one delicious, mouthwatering treat.

 Author: Jolina